 Here are some examples from my house for free playtime.

-• Kitchen.
-In the kitchen, I have a couple of Leapfrog toys on the fridge.
+- Kitchen.
+In the kitchen, I had a couple of Leapfrog toys on the fridge.
 One is the barn and one is the alphabet (incidentally, I love Leapfrog, and no, I have no affiliation).
-My kids both love these things.
-I also have magnetic letters and numbers.
+My kids loved these things.
+I also had magnetic letters and numbers.
 This is my kitchen “station.”
 Some children might also find it interesting to play with pots and pans and spoons.
-The pre-toddler often finds various kitchen items fun, and the preschooler can do imaginative play.
+The pre-toddler often finds various kitchen items fun, and the pre–schooler can do imaginative play.
+You can also easily set up art projects in the kitchen for your child to do at the table while you work on other things in the kitchen.

-• Family Room.
-In the family room, we have a large closet.
-This closet contains games, puzzles, and art supplies, among other things.
-We have puzzles that are age appropriate for both children.
-We have a Karaoke machine the kids often enjoy.
-We keep our library books in there.
-We have a tote full of various toys they can play with.
-Sometimes for Brayden free playtime can be playing Mario Kart in the family room.
+- Family Room.
+In the family room, we had a large closet.
+This closet contained games, puzzles, and art supplies, among other things.
+We had puzzles that were age-appropriate for each child.
+We had a Karaoke machine the kids often enjoyed.
+We kept our library books in there.
+We had a tote full of various toys they cold play with.
+Sometimes for Brayden, free playtime could be playing Mario Kart in the family room once he was old enough for video games.

-• Outside.
-We have a fully fenced in backyard.
-In that yard there is a fully fenced in playground area with a swingset, gravel, and sandbox (if you are wondering why it is fenced in, it is because of one of our dogs who is a lab and prone to destroying things with her teeth).
-The kitchen is also by the backyard so when I am in the kitchen, the kids can be out there and I can hear everything they say.
-The outside is actually rarely used for free playtime–we use it more for sibling and family time (though you can have sibling free playtime where they have free playtime together).
+- Outside.
+We had a fully fenced-in backyard.
+In that yard, there was a fully fenced-in playground area with a swingset, gravel, and sandbox (if you are wondering why it is fenced in, it is because of one of our dogs who was a lab and prone to destroying things with her teeth).
+The kitchen was also by the backyard so when I was in the kitchen, the kids could be out there and I could hear everything they said.
+The outside was actually rarely used for free playtime–we use it more for sibling and family time (though you can have sibling free playtime where they have free playtime together).

 Those are my typical free playtime activities.
 You might be wondering about length.
 There is no definite number given in any of the books.
-You want it to be long enough learning can happen.
+You want it to be long enough that learning can happen.
 The sample schedules in Toddlerwise and Preschoolwise show free playtime as lasting for 30 minutes at a time.
 For some children, free playtime can happen more than once in a day.
-Our free playtime in our house is usually around 20 minutes, though it can be as short as 15 minuets or as long as 30 minutes.
+Our free playtime in our house was usually around 20 minutes, though it could be as short as 15 minutes or as long as 30 minutes.
+Free playtime really can happen any time you don’t have something structured happening (such as learning time, independent play, naps, and meals).

 Remember to let your schedule serve you.
 Let free playtime serve your family and the needs of everyone in it.